Event Drains

 - Assuming drains stream original inbound payloads instead of delivery lifecycle events.

-/v1/app/event-drains. - Forgetting that editing a drain's credentials preserves saved values unless you explicitly clear them.
+/v1/app/event-drainsprefix as browser-session auth.
+These event-drain routes use project API keys for automation. - Forgetting that editing a drain's credentials preserves saved values unless you explicitly clear them.

 - Expecting drains to replace operator alerting.
 They serve different operator workflows.